complexphoton/MESTI.m/mumps/linux/README.md

 in the terminal and then use the corresponding `LIBBLAS` and `LAPACK` in the `Makefile.inc` and `make.inc` we provided.

-Note that MUMPS supports shared memory, multithreaded parallelism through the use of multithreaded BLAS libraries.  `Makefile.inc` and `make.inc` on Linux, we provided activate the OpenMP feature.
+Note that MUMPS supports shared memory, multithreaded parallelism through the use of multithreaded BLAS libraries.
+We provide `Makefile.inc` and `make.inc` on Linux and they activate the OpenMP feature.
 You can use the environment variable `OMP_NUM_THREADS` to set the number of threads.